roackb2/syncbox/README.md

 Currently if user modify files on one device, it has to wait for another device to be totally synchronized for further modification, otherwise modification may be overwritten by the newer version.

-Also, transporting granularity is file, large files would now fail due to operation timeout.
+Also, transporting granularity is file, large files would now fail due to operation timeout (how large the file could be transported depends on network bandwidth).
 Future work might try to improve granularity to chunks to support large file synchronization.

 ## History